springcomp/optimized-azerty-win-compliance/README.md

 The only deviation from the standard comes from the SGCaps feature that allows typing upper case accented characters when <kbd>Caps Lock</kbd> is enabled.
-The standard chose to carry out the legacy behavior of the current AZERTY layout by mandating that letters be input instead in that case.
+The standard chose to carry out the legacy behavior of the current AZERTY layout by mandating that numbers be input instead of the corresponding upper case letter in that case.

 For this reason, this repository also contains an alternate `expected_sgcaps.txt` file for a customized layout allowing direct input of upper case accented characters when using <kbd>Caps Lock</kbd> which is a popular option.